jcolag/entropy-arbitrage/2026-05-11-minnesota.md

 * Ignore for ToC
 {:toc}

-Today, at least in the United States, we celebrate the ratification of [Minnesota](https://en.wikipedia.org/wiki/Minnesota)'s statehood.
+Today, at least in the United States, we celebrate the ratification of {% wiki Minnesota|Minnesota|en %}'s statehood.
 Even if you don't spend much time in the United States, you probably recognize Minnesota from its fairly significant representation in the news as a sometimes-literal battlefield against Homeland Security officers hunting for anybody who might have overstayed on a visa at some point.
 Workers and businesses staged the general strike and boycott at the end of January, providing the template for the national action earlier this month.

 ![Pose Lake in the Boundary Waters Canoe Area Wilderness.
 Sunset over Pose Lake, a small lake accessible only by foot.
 Boundary Waters Canoe Area Wilderness, Minnesota](/blog/assets/Pose_lake_Minnesota.png "I could've gone with something governmental, but absolutely not when a picture like this sits right on the Wikipedia page...")